Lymphatic swelling: a common side effect of breast cancer surgery

 - Frequently wash hands with warm, and dry them completely with a delicate towel.

 - Use oils and lotions to counteract dry skin.

 - Have blood drawn from your unaffected arm or in the case of a double mastectomy, in another area of your body.

 - Be cautious when cutting fingernails and toenails.

 Is there treatment for lymphedema?

 Treatment for lymphedema is dependent upon the seriousness of the swelling.
 Ask your physician or specialist to help create a program for you that includes massage of the affected area, exercises, skin care, and if necessary, compression bandages and fitted sleeves.

 Compression treatments, the utilization of pressure gauze, pressure leggings, pressure sleeves and restrictive/tight articles of clothing are the most supported and practical techniques for treatment.
 Today women have the option of purchasing beautiful compression sleeves that complement any wardrobe.

 The most critical part of treatment is taking care of your whole body, all the time.

 I bet you have a lot of questions.
-Here are a few of that most patients ask.
+Here are a few of the questions that other women ask.